Potty training is a major milestone in any small person's life and one that marks a real watershed between infancy and childhood.

 There are plenty of DVDs on the market to inspire and teach young children about potty training.
 Particular favourites are Bear in the Big Blue House – Potty Time With Bear, price from £4.25 and Elmo’s Potty Time, priced from £4.83.
 Available from Amazon.co.uk.

-OK, so you’ve had months of laying the groundwork but you’re not sure how to tell when or if he’s ready for the next stage.
+OK, so you’ve had months of laying the groundwork for potty training but you’re not sure how to tell when or if he’s ready for the next stage.
 Here are some signs to look out for which would suggest that your tot is now emotionally and physically ready to begin potty training.

 - He notices that his nappy is wet or soiled and wants you to take it off.